implse/Data_Structure_Python/README.md

 Time Complexity: O(n log n)
 Space Complexity: O(n)

+# AVL Tree

+An AVL Tree is a self balancing Binary Search Tree.
+It is named after Adalson-Velskii and Landis.
+1962

+For every node, height of the left and right children differ by at most +-1.

+Each node store its height.

+Height of a node: length of the longest path from it to a leaf.

 ## Graph

 Graphs are mathematical structures that represent pairwise relationships between objects.
 A graph is an abstract data structure that represents the relationship between various objects.